mccoy88f/Tottodrillo/README.md

 - **Smart Matching**: View matching platforms and confirm before importing metadata
 - **Enhanced ROM Details**: Enrich your ROM collection with professional metadata and high-quality cover art from IGDB

-### 🔍 ROM Info Search
+### 🔍 ROM Info Search & Recent Searches
-- **Multiple Search Providers**: Choose between Gamefaqs and MobyGames for ROM information search
+- **Multiple Search Providers**: Choose between different providers for ROM information search
 - **Configurable Provider**: Select your preferred search provider in settings
-- **Gamefaqs Integration**: Search ROM information directly on Gamefaqs
-- **MobyGames Integration**: Search ROM information on MobyGames
 - **Dynamic Button Text**: Search button text changes based on selected provider
+- **Recent Searches (NEW in v3.1.0)**:
+  - Automatic history of the last searches with applied filters
+  - Quick recall of recent searches from the search screen
+  - Smart reset: when clearing the query (and no filters are active), recent searches are shown again

 ### 🔌 Multi-Source System (NEW in v2.0)
 - **Dynamic Source Installation**: Install new ROM sources via ZIP packages without updating the app